 Reading Time: 2 minutes Disponible en français.
-Refugees are people who flee their countries because of a well-founded fear of persecution.
+Refugees are people who flee their countries because they have a well-founded fear of persecution.
 Once refugees arrive in another country and seek asylum, international law protects them from being sent back to face serious threats.
-Of course, not… Read More ›
+Of course,… Read More ›

 Government, Parliament and politics